A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 As the curvature structure becomes more complex, more data points are generally required to accurately identify the underlying geometry.
 Therefore, we expect that for a fixed sample size $n$ and neighborhood size $K$, the performance of manifold dimension estimators will deteriorate as $d$ increases.

 The results of this experiment are presented in Figure~\ref{fig:curvature02}.

-We observe that three estimators—\textbf{Local PCA}, \textbf{CA-PCA}, and \textbf{DanCo}—are quite robust to increasing intrinsic dimension.
+We observe that three estimators, namely \textsc{Local PCA}, \textsc{CA-PCA}, and \textsc{DanCo}, are quite robust to increasing the intrinsic dimension.
 In contrast, the remaining five estimators exhibit increasing bias with respect to $d$, consistently underestimating the true dimension.

-As previously discussed, \textbf{DanCo} is specifically designed to address the underestimation problem in high-dimensional settings, leveraging an estimated KL divergence.
+As previously discussed, \textsc{DanCo} is specifically designed to address the underestimation problem in high-dimensional settings, leveraging an estimated KL divergence.
 The two PCA-based methods likely benefit from their simplicity and minimal reliance on strong modeling assumptions: since PCA aims to estimate the tangent space directly under the flatness assumption, it can achieve reliable results with as few as $d$ data points.

-Our final experiment on curvature, described in Table~\ref{tab:expc03}, examines the effect of curvature variation along the manifold; see Table~\ref{tab:c03data} for full results..
+Our final experiment on curvature, described in Table~\ref{tab:expc03}, examines the effect of curvature variation along the manifold.

-For this purpose, we use a deformed sphere as the underlying manifold, whose curvature complexity increases globally with the parameter $c$ (see Figure~\ref{fig:deformed}).
+For this purpose, we use a deformed sphere as the underlying manifold, whose curvature complexity increases globally with the parameter $c$ (see Figure~\ref{fig:deformed} in \ref{sec:TheoreticalBackground} for details).
 We expect the performance of the estimators to deteriorate as $c$ increases, which is confirmed by the results shown in Figure~\ref{fig:curvature03}.

-Notably, the estimates from \textbf{Local PCA} and \textbf{CA-PCA} degrade more significantly than those of other estimators for the given neighborhood size, suggesting a potential weakness when dealing with nonlinear embeddings.
-However, \textbf{CA-PCA} still outperforms \textbf{Local PCA} in this setting.
+Notably, the estimates from \textsc{Local PCA} and \textsc{CA-PCA} degrade more significantly than those of other estimators for the given neighborhood size, suggesting a potential weakness when dealing with nonlinear embeddings.
+However, \textsc{CA-PCA} still outperforms \textsc{Local PCA} in this setting.

-We can conjecture that when $c = 1$, the geometry of the resulting manifold happens to align well with the assumptions or mechanisms built into the \textbf{CA-PCA} estimator, as well as the parameter setting, leading to the improved observed performance.
+We can conjecture that when $c = 1$, the geometry of the resulting manifold happens to align well with the assumptions or mechanisms built into the \textsc{CA-PCA} estimator, as well as the parameter setting, leading to the improved observed performance.